HomeFlowers & Blooms30 Hawaiian Flowers Names | List of Hawaiian Flowers

 USDA Zones: 10-12

 The Molokai Ohaha belongs to the Bellflower family and is endemic to Moloka’i Island.
-The trumpet-shaped, white, fragrant flowers look lovely against the shiny, green foliage in late fall.
+The trumpet-shaped, white, fragrant flowers look lovely against the shiny, green foliage.

 20. Hina Hina